Relax and penalize: a new bilevel approach to mixed-binary hyperparameter optimization: Conclusion

 \section{Conclusion}

 In this paper, we studied the idea of relaxing the integrality constraints and using a penalty term to handle mixed-binary bilevel optimization problems arising in hyperparameter tuning of machine learning systems.
 Besides a result concerning the equivalence in terms of global minimizers, sufficient conditions for identifying mixed-binary local minimizers are stated.
 These theoretical results naturally lead to devise a penalty method that is, under suitable assumptions, guaranteed to provide mixed-binary solutions.
-The novel approach is shown to outperform classic approaches based on relaxation and rounding using the example of the group lasso problem.
+The reported numerical results highlight that our method is competitive with state-of-the-art approaches based on relaxation and rounding for the group lasso problem and outperforms these methods on the data distillation task.